victorbucutea/httpserver/README.md

 The architecture of the server is simple:

  *  Server        	    --> Will create the socket listener thread and it will delegate processing to a HttpStreamHandler via a ThreadManager
- *  ThreadManager
+ *  ThreadManager 	    --> Handles Thread pool management, increase decrease number of threads, thread saturation limits - After how many concurrent executing jobs we can say that it's too much.
+ *  HttpStreamHandler   --> Will create the HttpRequest from the HttpRequestInputStream and the HttpResponse object and it will delegate processing to 'handlers'
+ *  HttpDownloadHandler --> HttpHandler responsible for streaming files into the HttpResponse
+ *  HttpUploadHandler   --> HttpHandler responseible for writing files read from the HttpRequest content
+ *  FileManager         --> read/write files, decide to keep file buffer (cache) or stream directly from disk., Manage streams and resources ( locking , proper stream closing, etc. )